Table of Contents

 EVC is set in the beautiful hills near Lonavala.
 It is a multi-genre festival that includes camping and adventure sports.
 The music is high-energy, mostly EDM and international pop.

-Why you should attend in 2026:
+Why you should attend the EVC festival in 2026

 EVC is known for its beautiful location.
 It blends music with outdoor activities.
 The 2026 edition will have more adventure zones and luxury camping (glamping).
 The music lineup will be diverse, pleasing both dance and pop fans.
 It is a full weekend escape.